Bases Loaded II: Second Season

 Bases Loaded II: Second Season, known in Japan as Moero!!
 Pro Yakyū '88 Kettei Ban (燃えろ!!プロ野球’88決定版, Burn!!
-Pro Baseball '88 Decision Version), is a video game for the Nintendo Entertainment System released in 1988.
-It is the sequel to Bases Loaded and is continued by Bases Loaded 3.
-The game is the second installment of the Bases Loaded series.
+Pro Baseball '88 Decision Version), is a baseball video game developed by Tose and released by Jaleco for the Nintendo Entertainment System in 1988 in Japan, and in 1990 in North America.
+It is the sequel to Bases Loaded and is later followed by Bases Loaded 3.
+The game is the second installment in the Bases Loaded series.
 The game was novelized by Peter Lerangis, as part of the Worlds of Power series published by Scholastic Books.